Alperen-ucar/Kodluyoruz-React-Odev1/README.md

-# Kodluyoruz-React-Odev1
+# Kodluyoruz-React-work1
-patika.dev Front end Developer patikası 1.Odev axios ile async await kullanarak veri çekmek
+using async await with aixos